aws-samples/smallmatter-package/README.md

 - `smallmatter.pathlib.S3Path`: `pathlib`-compatible interface to abstract
 certain single-file operations on Amazon S3.

+- `smallmatter.typecheck`: check possible dtypes of a csv file.
+  * For each column, list the auto-detected dtypes.
+Useful to check data for data qualities (e.g., mixed-in string and numbers in the same column).
+  * Generate html reports of the auto-detected dtypes.
+  * CLI interface to generate those html reports.

 - `smallmatter.sm`: utilities for Amazon SageMaker
   * `get_sm_execution_role()`: an opinionated function to unify fetching the